Dr. Anu Bajaj FAQs

 How do I know if I need a breast lift instead of implants?

 A breast lift is often the better choice when the main concern is sagging, stretched skin, or low nipple position rather than lack of volume alone.
 If you still like your general breast size but not the shape or position, a lift may address the problem more directly.
+If you desire a fuller and rounder appearance to the upper pole of your breast, then you may both a lift and an implant.

 What does a breast lift improve?